DavidCo Limited

 “For the purpose of subsection (1)(k), outside New Zealand, for a natural person, includes a minor presence in New Zealand that is not directly connected with the supply.”

-41. It was also recognised in the Immigration IP that a non-resident could retrospectively become resident during the period when services are being supplied through the retrospective application of the income tax “count test” of tax residence.
+41. It was also recognised in the Immigration IP that a non-resident could retrospectively become resident during the period when services are being supplied through the retrospective application of the income tax “count test” of tax residence.42.
+Section YD 1 of the Income Tax Act deals with the residence of natural persons.
+Sections YD 1(3) to (6) provide as follows:

 (3) A person is a New Zealand resident if they are personally present in New Zealand for more than 183 days in total in a 12-month period.